Online Conduct Policy

 The Supplier does not review, edit, censor, or take responsibility for any information its Clients may create.
 However, because the information created by Clients may harm the Supplier’s reputation and operations, the following activities are prohibited:

 - Intellectual Property Violations – Engaging in any activity that infringes or misappropriates the intellectual property rights of others, including copyrights, trademarks, service marks, trade secrets, software piracy, and patents held by individuals, corporations, or other entities.
-Also, engaging in activity that violates privacy, publicity, or other personal rights of others.
+Also, engaging in activity that violates the privacy, or other personal rights of others.
 The Supplier is required by law to remove or block access to customer content upon receipt of a proper notice of copyright infringement.
 It is the Supplier’s policy to terminate the privileges of Clients who commit repeat violations of copyright laws.

-- Obscene Speech or Materials – Using the Supplier’s network to advertise, transmit, store, post, display, or otherwise make available any form of pornography or obscene speech or material.
+- Obscene Speech or Materials – Using the Supplier’s network to advertise, transmit, store, post, display, or otherwise make available any form of pornography or obscene or hate speech or material.
 The Supplier is required by law to notify law enforcement agencies when it becomes aware of the presence of child pornography on or being transmitted through the Supplier’s network.

 - Defamatory or Abusive Language – Using the Supplier’s network to transmit or post defamatory, harassing, abusive, or threatening language.